RivValtin/ffxivguide/telegraphs.md

 ### Tethers

 A general name for when a line of some kind connects any two entities on the battlefield.
-Except two players, that's typically called a chain.
+When it's two players connected, that's typically called a chain instead.
 Unless it's a positive effect the player themselves triggers (e.g. Dragoon with Dragon Sight or Paladin with Cover), then it's called a tether again.

 If two enemies tether to each-other that's usually a sign they need to be pulled apart to prevent them from buffing each-other.
 When pulled apart the line should disappear to indicate that they are no longer buffed.